 Absolution Cosmetics: This has been one of our favourite concealers at CBU.
-Highly pigmented and in a simple small tube, the range of 5 colours + 1 corrector could use a bit more variety, however each of the shades tend to blend into a variety of skin tones.
-It is also Vegan Friendly
+Highly pigmented and in a simple small tube.
+The range consists of 5 colours + 1 corrector could use a bit more variety, however, the shades tend to blend into an assortment of skin tones.
+They are vegan-friendly.

-Kjaer Weis: This Concealer Launched this summer to rave reviews.
-This formula is slightly dryer than the counterparts in this category, and has a matte finish.
-It blends easily into the under eye area and almost sets itself.
+Kjaer Weis: This concealer launched in the summer of 2020 to rave reviews.
+The formula is slightly dryer than its counterparts in this category and has a matte finish.
+It blends easily into the under-eye area and almost sets itself.
 The twelve shades are broken into different undertones, making product selection very easy.
 Kjaer Weis works on a refillable model, so you can buy the tube without the applicator.

 Medium to Full Coverage

-RMS Beauty ‘Un’cover-up: This iconic little pot can be considered on the lighter side of medium coverage, but is buildable.
-The creamy formula makes it very easy to use and blend and the colour range suites a variety of skin tones with 16 shades. it has been long used as a “foundation” on its own.
+RMS Beauty ‘Un-Cover-Up: This iconic little pot can be considered on the lighter side of a medium coverage, but is buildable.
+The creamy formula makes it very easy to use and blend and the colour range suits a variety of skin tones with 16 shades. it has been long used as a “foundation” on its own.

-Sappho New Paradigm Concealer: Canadian Based brand Sappho have a cream concealer in 5 colours.
-Vegan Friendly and near full coverage, this densly pigmented corrector is suitable for vegans, and is designed to have a very slight reflectiveness to brighten under the eye – but we would love to see more colours because ti is a good texture.
+Sappho New Paradigm Concealer: Canadian-based brand Sappho have a cream concealer in 5 colours that are near full coverage.
+This densely pigmented corrector is suitable for vegans, and is designed to have a very slight reflectiveness to brighten under the eye – but we would love to see more colours because it’s a good texture.

-Ere Perez Arnica Concealer: Made with healing Arnica, this concealer is designed to cover spots and discolorations.
-The colour range is quite narrow and pink based, however if you do find a colour that works, the formula is a lovely creamy texture.
+Ere Perez Arnica Concealer: Made with healing Arnica, this concealer is designed to cover spots and discolourations.
+The colour range is quite narrow and pink-based, however, if you do find a colour that works, the formula is a lovely creamy texture with good coverage.

-Hynt Beauty Duet Concealer: This creamy textured concealer is also an icon of green beauty, smooth and easily blendable, but with good coverage, the Duet concealer melts into skin.
-Though this concealer comes in 7 colours, it would be great if the brand could expand the range to darker skin tones and further undertones.
+Hynt Beauty Duet Concealer: This creamy textured concealer is also an icon of green beauty, smooth and easily blendable, but with good coverage, the Duet concealer melts into the skin.
+Though this concealer comes in 7 colours, it would be great if the brand could expand the range to include additional darker, deeper tones and undertones.

-Like most mainstream brands, Conscious Beauty brands have concealers in a wide variety of textures and tones.
+Like most mainstream brands, natural and organic brands have concealers in a wide variety of textures and tones.
 It is important to take a moment to try the product before buying it for your kit, and learning how to best work with each one.
 The beauty of these products is that they often melt seamlessly into the skin, offering an easy solution for a flawless but natural makeup look, but the natural oils and waxes may need more setting than a concealer from a mainstream brand, which tend to contain silicones.

 Photo Franciso Andreotti via @unsplash